Doesn't Man's Best Friend Deserve More than Life on a Chain?

 • If you're inside and notice your dog starting to sniff and circle, grab him and take him out.
 If you catch him in “mid-stream”, startle pup with a noise and take him out.

 • What if you notice a mess on the floor but didn’t see your dog do it?
 Clean up the mess without fussing at your dog.
 Dogs live in the moment and won’t understand that you are punishing him for something he did in the past.
-Rubbing your dogs’ nose in the mess or hitting him with a newspaper won’t work at this point.
+Rubbing your dogs’ nose in the mess or hitting him with a newspaper won’t work.

 • Use a cleaner that will kill smells and bacteria, such as Simple Green (grocery stores), Nature’s Miracle (pet stores), or vinegar and water.
 If you don’t clean the spot very well, the smell might make him go there again.